Student & Community Projects

 SCP facilitates and promotes service learning, internships, and other forms of experience-based education.
 Students are encouraged to develop and advocate for courses and to pursue advanced studies on AAPIs.
 Noteworthy curriculum projects include the Asian American Gender and Sexuality course, Cambodian American Experience course, Hmong American Studies Conference, the campaign for language classes in Tagalog, Vietnamese, Hindi and Thai, Save the South Asian minor, and the AAS Department Pilipino Studies concentration.

 Asian American and Pacific Islander Community Directory for Los Angeles and Orange Counties

-This resource lists over 900 AAPI organizations and agencies in Southern California that provide services that are accessible, culturally sensitive, and ethnic language competent.
+This resource database contains more than 1,000 AAPI organizations and agencies, located primarily in Southern California that provide services that are accessible, culturally sensitive, and ethnic language competent.
 The Community Directory enables individuals, community-based organizations, and institutions to network, collaborate, provide information, and refer their clients.
 It primarily lists non-profit organizations which provide cultural, educational, and social welfare services with a specific focus on AAPI communities and organizations involved in social or political advocacy around issues directly related to AAPIs.
 It also contains sections on Asian American Studies programs and AAPI student service centers, media, community and social service organizations in Los Angeles and Orange counties.
-A print version can be purchased through the AASC Press or viewed online here.

 Student Leadership Development and Organizational Development